After Placement of Dental Implants

 Swelling is a normal occurrence after surgery.
 To minimize swelling, apply an ice pack to the cheek in the area of surgery.
 Apply the ice continuously, as much as possible, for the first 48 hours.
 Be sure to protect your skin from direct contact with the ice.
 Keep your head elevated for the first 2-3 nights.
 This will help reduce swelling and discomfort.
 Extra pillows or a recliner chair will help.

 Drink plenty of fluids.
 Avoid hot liquids or food.
 Soft food and liquids should be eaten on the day of surgery.
 Return to a normal diet as soon as possible unless otherwise directed.
-You should not chew over the area where your implant(s) was/were placed until your last follow-up visit (usually 2-3 months).
+You should not chew over the area where your implant(s) was/were placed until your last follow-up visit (usually 3-4 months).
 Liquids may be augmented with canned or powdered supplements.
 You may chew on the opposite side if only one surgical site was used.
 Early use (loading) of the implant site can lead to loss of the implant.
-The use of a straw should be avoided during the first 3 weeks after surgery.

-You should begin taking pain medication as soon as you feel the local anesthetic wearing off, with a glass or water and/or a meal to prevent nausea.
+You should begin taking pain medication as soon as you feel the local anesthetic wearing off.
+Take with a glass of water and/or a meal to prevent nausea.
 For moderate pain, 1 or 2 Tylenol or Extra Strength Tylenol may be taken every 4 hours.
 Ibuprofen (Advil or Motrin) may be taken instead of Tylenol.
-Ibuprofen bought over the counter comes in 200 mg tablets; 2 to 3 tablets may be taken every 4 hours as needed for pain.
+Ibuprofen bought over the counter comes in 200 mg tablets; up to 4 tablets may be taken every 6-8 hours as needed for pain.
 For severe pain, the prescribed medication should be taken as directed.
 Do not take any of the above medication if you are allergic, or have been instructed by your doctor not to take it.
 Report any adverse reactions to your surgeon.

 If you were prescribed antibiotics, be sure to take the antibiotics as directed to help prevent infection.